trestad/trestad.github.io/_pages/about.md

 # News Within a Year

+- *2024.11*: I am awarded the 2024 CIE-Tencent Doctoral Student Research Incentive Program (HunYuan Large Language Model Special Project).

 - *2024.09*: One paper is accepted by NeurIPS 2024.

 - *2024.09*: Two papers are accepted by EMNLP 2024 main conference.

 - *2024.09*: We propose that the [development of context copying capacities in LLMs is a special grokking.](https://arxiv.org/pdf/2409.09281)

-- *2024.05*: I am successfully selected by 2024 CCF-Tencent Rhino-Bird Elite Talent Program, mentored by [Ruobing Xie](https://ruobingxie.github.io/).
+- *2024.05*: I am awarded the 2024 CCF-Tencent Rhino-Bird Elite Talent Program, mentored by [Ruobing Xie](https://ruobingxie.github.io/).

 - *2024.05*: Two papers are accepted by ACL 2024 main conference.
 One paper is accepted by ACL 2024 findings.